Igitigit2/SimpleCanLib/Readme.md

 6. Make sure to have the correct -D options for the compiler and your platform.
 You are safe if you use the ones from the CANTest project's platformio.ini file..

 ### Define your own CAN profile
-The definition of a CAN profile is closely tied to the actual application and there ar very few restrictions of what you may do, apart from the low level CAN restrictions, especially the size of CAN IDs, speed and the size of messages.
+The definition of a CAN profile is closely tied to the actual application and there are very few restrictions of what you may do, apart from the low level CAN restrictions, especially the size of CAN IDs, speed and the size of messages.
 Considerations you should start with are:
 - Do I need to address individual devices?
 - Can I use the same profile and broker classes on all devices or do I need different profile classes and brokers which share the same CAN IDs?
-For our PingPong example the answers are easy, all devices are identical, so we only need one set of profile and broker class and we do not need addresses for devices.
+For our PingPong example the answers are easy, all devices are identical, so we only need one set of profile and broker class and we do not need specific addresses for devices (but they must be unique nevertheless).
 We simply start by defining a few CAN IDs which we will use as descriptors for the content of messages:

 ```